-I am in “Gas City” or Doha, the capital of the state of Qatar.
-Located halfway along the Western coast of the Gulf, Qatar has been enjoying a construction boom fuelled by its hydrocarbon riches, in particular the world’s largest single gas field, the North Field.
+Sylvia Pfeifer reports from “Gas City” or Doha, the capital of the state of Qatar.
+Located halfway along the Western coast of the Arabian Gulf, Qatar has been enjoying a construction boom fuelled by its hydrocarbon riches, in particular the world’s largest single gas field, the North Field.
 The field contains more than 900 trillion cubic feet of gas, equivalent to 150bn barrels of oil, or more than 10 per cent of worldwide gas resources.
 Read more

-Shares in BP hit a 6-month high this morning after a report that rival Royal Dutch Shell considered an opportunistic takeover bid for the UK oil group in the summer during the Gulf of Mexico oil spill.
+Shares in BP hit a 6-month high this morning after a report that Shell considered an opportunistic takeover bid for the UK oil group in the summer during the Gulf of Mexico spill.
+Read more

 BP marked a return to the deep water today – in Africa.